box/box-ios-sdk/docs/usage/custom-api-calls.md

 To perform a custom HTTP DELETE method, call [`client.delete(url:httpHeaders:queryParameters:completion:)`][custom-client-delete] with the `url` and with headers and query parameters if needed.
-As you can see in the `completion` parameter the `Callback` closure returning a [`BoxResponse`][box-response] type.
-The `body` of the response you can find in `body` property which is of type `Data?`.
-In most cases the `body` property on success will be just nil so to handle this you can do as follows:
+As you can see in the `completion` parameter, the `Callback` closure returns a [`BoxResponse`][box-response] type.
+You can find the `body` of the response in `body` property, which is of type `Data?`.
+In most cases the `body` property on success will be just nil, so to handle this you can do as follows:

 ```swift
 let fileId = "<YOUR_FILE_ID_HERE>"